 We have presented modelled estimates for the most recent week of data at the sub-regional level.
-To balance the granularity with the statistical power, we have grouped together groups of local authorities into COVID-19 Infection Survey sub-regions.
+To balance granularity with statistical power, we have grouped together local authorities into COVID-19 Infection Survey sub-regions.
 The geographies are a rules-based composition of local authorities, and local authorities with a population over 200,000 have been retained where possible.